-Wild Flour Bakery + Café Corp. was established in 2012 to offer delicious premium-priced food and efficient service married with the perfect ambiance at prime highly accessible locations.
+Wild Flour Bakery + Café Corp. is a world-class restaurant business established in 2012 in Manila, Philippines to offer delicious premium-priced food and efficient service married with the perfect ambiance at prime highly accessible locations.

-In five years, the company has grown from a lone store in BGC with Php 6M starting capital to one of the most successful food groups in the country, encompassing 3 powerhouse brands across 9 consistently packed restaurants and counting, with the best kitchens in each business district in the Metro serving thousands of happy customers daily.
+In just seven years, the company has grown from a lone café-bakery in Bonifacio Global City with Php 6M starting capital to one of the most successful and acclaimed restaurant groups in the SEA region, encompassing 4 powerhouse brands across 17 consistently packed restaurants and counting, with the best kitchens in each business district in Manila, serving thousands of happy customers daily.

-Wildflour's strong brand equity is anchored on creative menu options, high quality offerings paired with superior service, and a homey yet energetic vibe unlike any other.
+Wildflour's strong brand equity is anchored on creative menu options, high quality offerings made fresh in-house paired with superior service, and a homey yet energetic vibe unlike any other.

 Ana Marie Lorenzana de Ocampo is the mastermind behind Wildflour Café + Bakery and The Farmacy, and is the co-owner, President and CEO of the Wildflour Café + Bakery Corp.
 She grew up in the kitchens of her family's White Rock Resort in Subic Bay, finished college at the University of the Philippines-Diliman with a degree in Hotel and Restaurant Management, then went to the Le Cordon Blue in London where she earned her degree in culinary arts.
 After working for corporate and her family's business for a few years, Ana continued to dream of putting up her own restaurant.
 In 2012, this dream became a reality when she founded the first Wildflour Café + Bakery in the then up-and-coming Bonifacio Global City, and the restaurant has since evolved into one of the most successful restaurants in Metro Manila, with an unparalleled brand of quality and service that stands at the forefront of the Philippine brunch resto scene.
 From being the trendsetting pastry chef that cracked the cronut puzzle before anyone else, Ana has helped Wildflour to evolve and grow at an awe-inspiring pace, now with three brands across nine branches which are go-to destinations in the Metro's business districts.